 Microlearning resources are great for just-in-time online training.
 However, one of the most overlooked benefits of these bite-sized online support tools is that they allow for greater personalization.
 Your sales channels, customers, and remote IT staff can build their own online training course by piecing together microlearning materials or simply focus on a single online training activity to get the information they need.

 Develop a microlearning online training library that features relevant categories, and include a variety of online training assets in each group to serve different learning preferences.
 For example, podcasts, online training simulations, serious games, and text-based guides.
+You could also give each group access to training that matches their needs.
+For example, your sales representatives could benefit from a collection of ready-made sales training courses.

 5. Conduct Pre-Assessments To Find Crucial Knowledge Gaps